Why everything is earned, not given

 Kevin Mangelschots

-We all know someone who’s extremely intelligent, yet didn’t accomplish anything of worth in their life.
+We all know someone extremely intelligent, yet didn’t accomplish anything of worth in their life.
 Most of the time it’s because they’re lazy folks, or because they feel entitled to being rewarded.
 But that’s not how life works.

-It’s because in life, everything is earned, not given.
+It’s because, in life, everything is earned, not given.
 That’s why discipline is even more critical than motivation to attain our goals.

 Life doesn’t just simply hand out rewards.
-We must work hard, and be willing to go after it in order to get what we want.
+We must work hard, and be willing to go after it to get what we want.
 We need to put in the effort to satisfy our desires.

 Why is everything in life earned, not given?